 One last remark before diving into real scripting: always be careful about what you name your script and try to avoid names that already exist.
 For example, you might be tempted to use test as the name of a test script.
 This would, however, conflict with the test command that's installed on all Linux systems by default.
-Want to check if the name of your script is already used by some other command?
+Want to see whether the name of your script is already used by some other command?
 Use the which command to search all directories set in the PATH variable for a binary with the name you've entered.
 Listing 7-4 shows the result of this command issued for the test command.

 Listing 7-4.
-Checking if a Command with a Given Name Already Exists with whereis root@RNA:/# which test /usr/bin/test
+Using which to Check Whether a Command with a Given Name Already Exists root@RNA:/# which test /usr/bin/test